aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ### Automated Testing

 Testing is automated using two GitHub Actions workflows: one for running the backend unit tests (`backend-unit-test-on-pull-request`) and another for running the E2E tests (`e2e-test-on-pull-request`).
 Each workflow is configured to run on every pull request made to the `master` branch.
 Additionally, to save on GitHub Actions execution minutes, the backend unit testing workflow is run only if changes were made to the files inside the `cdk/api` directory, and the E2E testing workflow is run only if changes were made to the files inside the `web-ui` directory.
+In the instance that the E2E workflow fails at the testing step, an artifact will be generated containing the playwright test report.
+These artifacts have a retention period of 7 days, after which they are automatically deleted from the workflow run results.

 ## Limitations